itthinx/affiliates/readme.txt

 The Affiliates system allows you to run a successful Affiliate Marketing Program.
 It comprises a set of the most powerful growth-oriented tools.

+> You will find extensive information and detailed instructions on the [Documentation](http://docs.itthinx.com/document/affiliates/) pages.

 Important features include automated affiliate registration, an unlimited affiliate management section and the ability to integrate Affiliates with virtually any platform, including e-commerce, memberships, forms, lead generation and tracking and many more.

-Commissions on referred users are built in, free and premium integrations with e-commerce systems are available.
+Commissions on referred users are built in, free and premium integrations with today's most popular e-commerce and other systems are available.

-The Affiliates plugin provides an affiliate system for sellers, shops, and membership sites who want to get started with their affiliate program right "out of the box".
+The Affiliates plugin provides an affiliate system for sellers, shops, distributors, blogs, membership sites, microsites for product launches and many more, who want to quickstart their affiliate program and start growing fast.

 It also provides a solid framework for developers, who wish to build customized solutions based on a sound data model.

 With unlimited affiliate program management tools available on the back end and a set of shortcodes to provide Affiliates information on their performance on the front end, there is everything you need to start an affiliate program.

 To manage an **Affiliate Marketing** or **Partner Referral Program** and **track visits to your site** with **affiliate links**, the _Affiliates_ plugin is the most powerful free solution.